Union offers two years of German language courses:

-Please see the syllabi below for a more detailed description of the courses:
+Please see the syllabi and course descriptions below for a more detailed description of the courses:

 Why Study German?